 How to Use SparkPeople When You Have PrediabetesFree Weight Loss Tools and Healthy Living Tools

 -- By Amy Poetker, Registered Dietitian and Certified Diabetes Educator

 Welcome to SparkPeople, America's most active weight-loss and healthy living website!
-This article will introduce you to all of the SparkPeople features that can help adults take control of pre-diabetes.
-Studies have shown that by making healthy changes to your diet and increasing physical activity, you can increase your chances of delaying or preventing the development of type 2 diabetes.
+This article will introduce you to all of the SparkPeople features that can help adults take control of prediabetes.
+Studies have shown that by making healthy changes to your diet and increasing physical activity, you can increase your chances of delaying or preventing the development of Type 2 diabetes.
 We offer a variety of free tools, trackers, articles and support options that can help you achieve success in the lifestyle management program that your doctor, health care provider and/or Certified Diabetes Educator has outlined for you.

 SparkPeople can help you with the diet, exercise and weight-loss components of your treatment plan, but please note that our website is no substitute for regular medical care.
 While certified diabetes educators helped develop these articles and tools, you should follow the treatment guidelines given to you by your doctor and/or certified diabetes educator should you encounter any contradictions to your treatment plan.

 - Free Meal Plans.
 Cut excess calories, sugar, saturated fat and trans fats from your diet, and you will cut your risk of developing diabetes.
-Improve your health by including more healthy fats, fiber, whole grains, fruits, and veggies using the Nutrition Resource Center or free meal plans as a guide.
+Improve your health by including more healthy fats, fiber, whole grains, fruits and veggies using the Nutrition Center or free meal plans as a guide.
 Our meal plans were created by registered dietitians and meet the dietary guidelines for Americans.
 We also provide a calorie range based on your current weight and goal weight (to help you lose weight safely).
-You can access your meal plans by visiting your Nutrition Tracker page (found under the "My Trackers" tab at the top of the site).
+You can access your meal plans by visiting your Nutrition Tracker (found under the "My Trackers" tab at the top of the site).

 Taking control of your health will require some education and commitment, but SparkPeople is here to help you along the way.
 Our articles, tips and support resources will help you establish a healthy lifestyle, lose weight and keep diabetes at bay.
-You can learn more about healthy cooking, fitness, general nutrition and motivation by visiting the Healthy Lifestyle resource centers (found under the "Healthy Lifestyle" tab at the top of the site).
+You can learn more about healthy cooking, fitness, general nutrition and motivation by visiting the "Learn" page.

 For more specific information or help, talk to your health care provider.
 The American Diabetes Association's National Call Center also offers live advice from 8:30 a.m. to 5 p.m.
 EST, Monday through Friday at 1-800-DIABETES or 1-800-342-2383.